pbhemphill/sltable/README.md

 tables_with_sltable) on how to use SLTable!
 There is also quite a bit of documentation in the code; if you use SLTable via the ISISscripts, this should be accessible to you using ISIS' `help` command.

+# Future plans
+Some of the approach taken is a bit sloppy - I rely on a global private variable to keep track of which type of table we're creating, for example.
+S-Lang has much stronger object-oriented capabilities than I knew when I was initially writing this - I'd like to upgrade it eventually to a more object-oriented structure.